networked-aframe/networked-aframe/readme.md

 `naf.entities.createAvatar(template, position, rotation)`

-Create an avatar that follows the camera's movements.
-Should only be used once.
+Create an avatar that follows your camera's movements.
+Should only be called once.
 The avatar is hidden for you but visible for other players.

 `naf.entities.createNetworkEntity(template, position, rotation)`